-Niamh and Martin have over 75 published research papers, and have presented their findings at conferences worldwide.
+Niamh and Martin have nearly 100 published research papers, and have presented their findings at conferences worldwide.

 Dr Niamh Moloney and Dr Martin Rabey are researchers at THRIVE in Guernsey, who are passionate about clinically-guided research that improves outcomes for people in pain.
 They know the importance of international, multidisciplinary collaborations, and welcome enquiries from fellow researchers.

 Niamh is an Honorary Research Fellow at Macquarie University in Sydney.
 As well as her own research, she is supervising a number of postgraduate and doctoral research projects.
 View Niamh’s research profile.